Single attosecond XUV pulse source via light-wave controlled relativistic laser-plasma interaction: Thomson Back Scattering Scheme: Influence of drive laser waveform on TBS condition in laser-foil interaction

 Since the RES formation is directly governed by the drive pulse field, there exists a strong correlation between the waveform of the drive pulse and the coherent electron dynamics responsible for RES generation \cite{Kulagin2004, Kulagin2007,Kulagin2009}.
 Here, we demonstrate that the laser field waveform can be shaped optimally by the addition of a second harmonic component to a Gaussian drive pulse to excite plasma electron dynamics, that enables the formation and acceleration of a single, dense relativistic electron sheet.
-The significance of drive pulse waveform engineering has been widely explored in various high-field plasma interaction regimes, including laser wakefield acceleration \cite{Li2019} and attosecond XUV pulse generation via high harmonic emission from plasma surfaces \cite{Mirzanejad2013, Edwards2016,Yeung2016,Zhang2020,Mondal2022,Fitzpatrick2024}.
+The significance of drive pulse waveform engineering has been widely explored in various high-field plasma interaction regimes, including laser wakefield acceleration \cite{Li2019} and attosecond XUV pulse generation via high harmonic emission from plasma surfaces \cite{Mirzanejad2013, Edwards2016,Yeung2016,Zhang2020,Chopineau2022,Mondal2022,Fitzpatrick2024}.
 These studies consistently highlight the importance of sub-cycle control over the laser field to manipulate electron trajectories and optimize emission characteristics.

-As indicated by the arrow in Figure~\ref{fig:gau_2w}(c), this two-color linearly polarized drive configuration effectively excites the plasma electrons into a coherent structure.
-Figure~\ref{fig:gau_2w}(d) illustrates the two drive pulses employed to initiate interaction different drive pulse envelopes: top-hat (blue), Gaussian (in black marked $1\omega$), and two-color Gaussian (in magenta marked $1\omega+2\omega$).
-Importantly, in this set of simulations, the total energy of the drive pulse incident on the target is kept constant across all three cases—top-hat, Gaussian, and two-color Gaussian.
-However, the temporal waveform of each pulse leads to distinct energy distributions at the target surface, which in turn results in markedly different electron dynamics and RES formation behavior.
+In Figure~\ref{fig:gau_2w}(c), we present the case when the drive laser waveform is shaped by mixing with the fundamental frequency $\omega_{L}$, a fraction $P$ of it's second harmonic $2\omega_{L}$.
+As indicated by the arrow in Figure~\ref{fig:gau_2w}(c), this two-color linearly polarized drive configuration effectively excites plasma electrons which are compressed into a coherent structure forming a single RES.
+Figure~\ref{fig:gau_2w}(d) illustrates the two drive pulses employed to initiate interactions, presented in Figure~\ref{fig:gau_2w}(b-c), with different drive pulse waveforms: Gaussian (in black marked $1\omega$), and two-color Gaussian (in magenta marked $1\omega+2\omega$).
+However, the distinct temporal waveform of each pulse leads markedly different electron dynamics and RES formation behavior.
+For simulations presented in Figures~\ref{fig:gau_2w}(b) and \ref{fig:gau_2w}(c) total energy contained within the drive laser pulse is kept constant.